-Media in popular culture exhibit many instances of violent murders and inhumane butchering, such as Game of Thrones or The Walking Dead.
-Surly the show makers try to exercise their creative vision in a more realistic manner, but it isn’t up to them when it comes to censorship.
+The media in popular culture showcase many instances of violent murders and inhumane butchering, such as Game of Thrones or The Walking Dead.
+Surely the show makers try to exercise their creative vision in a more realistic manner, but it isn’t up to them when it comes to censorship.

-Japan has a suicide forest as a hot spot for people who attempt suicide.
-Popular YouTuber Logan Paul filmed himself with a dead body and was heavily criticised.
+Japan has a suicide forest as a hot spot for people who commit suicide.
+Popular YouTuber Logan Paul filmed himself with a dead body in that forest and was heavily criticised.
 The whole ordeal was drastically publicized for its poor taste and affecting Japan’s tourism industry.

 But with a 15 million following on Instagram, he bounced back to fame in no time.
 It shows how people are quick to forget what they were mad about, and how unimportant and lightly shaken people are when it talking about suicide.